 - A credit card evidences an unsecured borrowing arrangement between an issuing entity and a cardholder, whereby the cardholder obtains goods and services through merchants approved by the Merchant Acquirer (see paragraph 2.9), up to an agreed credit limit on the card.
 Cards may also be used at ATMs to withdraw cash, which is then added to the balance owing on the card account.
-Withdrawals (charged to the card account) across a bank counter may be made, upon the presentation of sufficient evidence of identity.
-Payments can also be made to third parties that do not accept credit cards, by writing a cheque supplied on occasions by the card issuer.
-The amount of the cheque is added to the balance on the card account. - 2.2 The cardholder agrees to repay any borrowing, in full or in part, at the end of each month.
+Withdrawals (charged to the card account) across a bank counter may be made, upon the presentation of sufficient evidence of identity. - 2.2 The cardholder agrees to repay any borrowing, in full or in part, at the end of each statement period.
 There will be a minimum monthly repayment figure (typically between 2% and 3% of the outstanding balance, depending on the issuer).
-Interest is charged by the issuing entity, at an agreed rate, on any borrowing not repaid at the end of each month.
-Any interest or fees charged are added to the card balance. - 2.3 Cards are issued by individual Card Issuers, each of whom is a member of one or more Card Schemes (e.g., Visa, MasterCard, Switch/Maestro).
+Interest is charged by the issuing entity, at an agreed rate, on any borrowing not repaid at the end of each period.
+Any interest or fees charged are added to the card balance. - Cards are issued by individual Card Issuers, each of whom is a member of one or more Card Schemes (e.g., Visa, MasterCard).
 Each credit card will be branded with the logo of one of the card schemes, and may be used at any merchant worldwide that displays that particular scheme logo.
 Cash may also be withdrawn through ATMs which bear the scheme logo. - Credit cards may be used through a number of channels.
 They may be used at merchants' premises at the point of sale, or may be used remotely over the telephone, web or mail (referred to as 'card not present' use).
 In card not present use, additional security numbers shown on the card may or may not be required to be used, depending on the agreement between merchant and its acquiring bank.
 The Merchant Acquirer (see paragraph 2.9) will undertake its own assessment of the merchant, and decide what type of delivery channel(s) it will allow the merchant to use to accept card transactions.